raminetinati/aws-demo-textract-receipts/blog_post.md

 \Whilst these descriptive stats are quite rough and high-level, they provide some intuition on the processing pipeline we're building, and highlight any major flaws or errors in our steps.
 Using this visual inspection of the data, we can also refine the dictionary of stop words.

 Take for example the output below, we can see that from the top 10 common words, there are perhaps futher processing steps required to ensure that we don't have duplicate terms like `0.00` and `$0.00`, or that we need a more refined approach to select the dates, given that there are only 200 records, and we have 211 dates in our table.
+Again, this is where an iterative approach will pay off, as refining our methods of analysis and pre-processing will allow us to obtain a refined dataset for a given usecase.

 ```sh
 Total Non-unique Tokens 7755